|

 He expects us to be trustworthy as well.

-When we break our vows, our promises, we better have very a good
+When we break our vows, our promises, we better have a very good

-from house to house gossiping and saying things they should not be saying.
+house to house gossiping and saying things they should not be saying.

 Paul then says that he tells younger women to marry, have children,